-- 1. The policy takes into account the School Admissions Code 2014 that came into force in December 2014 and requires all Local Authorities to develop an in-year Fair Access Protocol agreed with the majority of schools in its area to ensure that outside of the normal admissions round, unplaced children, especially the most vulnerable, are offered a place at the most suitable provision as quickly as possible. - 2.
-In agreeing a protocol, the local authority must ensure that no school, including those with available places, is asked to take a disproportionate number of children who have been excluded from other schools, or who have challenging behaviours.
+- 1. The policy takes into account the School Admissions Code 2021 that came into force in September 2021 and requires all Local Authorities to develop an in-year Fair Access Protocol agreed with the majority of schools in its area to ensure that outside of the normal admissions round, unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are offered a place at the most suitable provision as quickly as possible. - 2.
+In agreeing the protocol, the local authority must ensure that no school, including those with available places, is asked to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour, or who are placed via the Protocol.
 To this end, in the London Borough of Redbridge, a record of all such admissions generates weighting, allocated by the local authority.
 This is used to equally and fairly distribute these pupils amongst schools. - 3.
 All admission authorities must participate in their local area's protocol. - 4.
 The Fair Access Protocol applies to admissions which take place outside the normal admissions round and is triggered when a parent of an eligible child has not secured a place under in-year admission procedures. - 5.
-In accordance with the School Admissions Code paragraph 3.11 there is no duty to comply with parental preference when allocating places through the Fair Access Protocol. - 6.
-In Redbridge, no own admission authority school may opt out from participation in this protocol which ensures all children, particularly the most vulnerable, are admitted to a suitable school as quickly as possible. - 7.
-In accordance with the School Admissions Code paragraph 3.12, the Fair Access Protocol also applies to cases where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available.
-This would normally only be appropriate where a school has a particularly high proportion of children with challenging behaviour or previously excluded children.
+Fair Access Protocols should seek to place a child in a school that is appropriate to any particular needs they may have.
+The Fair Access Protocol must not require a school automatically to admit a child via the Fair Access Protocol, in place of a child permanently excluded from the school. - 6.
+In accordance with the School Admissions Code paragraph 3.19 there is no duty to comply with parental preference when allocating places through the Fair Access Protocol, but parents' views should be taken into account. - 7.
+The Protocol must be consulted upon and developed in partnership with all schools in its area.
+Once the Protocol has been agreed by the majority of schools in Redbridge, all admission authorities must participate in it.